Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-08-22.md

 ## Kernel vs. User Mode
 - Places limits on accessible memory for non-kernel code.
 	- Prevents user code from overwriting the kernel
-- The timer allows the kernel to regain control of the CPU from a *runaway* programs.
+- The timer allows the kernel to regain control of the CPU from *runaway* programs.

 ### Mode Switch
 #### Kernel Mode to User Mode